This post may contain affiliate links. Read the full disclosure here.

 This moist banana cake will quickly become your absolute favorite banana recipe.
 With a decadent (but easy!) brown sugar frosting, it’s the ultimate treat and so crazy easy to make!

 It’s no secret that I adore baking with bananas.
 Not only are they my favorite fruit, adding them to baked goods will make them super moist!

-Banana zucchini muffins, banana pudding cupcakes, banoffee pie, and banana Nutella cupcakes are just a few of my favorites.
-The cupcakes are so good, in fact, I thought I’d make a banana cake as well.
+Banana zucchini muffins, banana pudding cupcakes, banoffee pie, and banana cupcakes are just a few of my favorite banana recipes I’ve tried.
+This cake was inspired by the banana cupcakes – the cupcakes were so good, I thought I’d try a cake version as well!

 This cake is so moist.
 And the brown sugar frosting, OH MY HEAVENS, it’s delightful.
 I love the caramel-y flavor of the frosting.
 It complements the cake so well.